Dynamic duos: the building blocks of dimensional mechanics: Conclusion

 On paper, power laws such as $d\simeq K t^\alpha$ are `self-similar'~\cite{Barenblatt2003}, they seemingly extend to arbitrarily small or large scales.
 In practice, no single regime extends indefinitely.
 For instance, Taylor showed that the Trinity explosion of July 1945 in New Mexico followed $d\simeq (E/\rho)^\frac{1}{5} t^\frac{2}{5}$.
 As shown in Fig.~\ref{figsprlaws}a, the data do support this model, but only for the selected time range, from a fraction of a millisecond to a fraction of a second after detonation.
 Taylor knew very well that this regime was only transient~\cite{Taylor1950,Taylor1950b}.
 If extended indefinitely in the future, the blast would have reached New York by now!
 And if extended to the instant of detonation, this regime would predict a diverging front speed, since $v\sim t^{-\frac{3}{5}}$.
 Evidently, the balance of energy and density cannot account for the whole dynamics of the explosion.
 We actually know what we should expect.
 At small time scales, the mass of the bomb will have an effect and we would get a constant initial speed from $\{E,m\}$, according to Eq.~\ref{Em}.
 At large scale, we would reach the final blast radius set by the ambient pressure, $\{E,\Sigma\}$, according to Eq.~\ref{ESigma}.
 Dynamics are never truly `self-similar', because the complete play always involves more than two players.

 We have learned much by focusing on pairs of mechanical quantities, and we would be right to expect that a deeper understanding of dimensional mechanics may come by progressively enlarging our set of mechanical parameters.
 We have already started exploring the effects of trios and quartets, and they greatly extend the reach of dimensional mechanics.
-Our \href{https://www.youtube.com/playlist?list=PLbMiQs7eX-bbNTc-7HwdWzohUs8yPw300}{online series of video lectures on explosions} documents this progression for this particular example, and starting with \href{https://youtu.be/1WP7k1VUf3Q?si=Muusfb3EDpNHB2I2}{episode 9} the series on mechanics generalizes our findings.
-We are planning to summarize these investigations in an upcoming publication, and we hope that comments from readers of this review will enrich our plans.
-We cannot foresee all the remarks that our presentation of dimensional mechanics might have raised, but we hope that the framework we laid out will help organize all of these concerns, from issues concerning the range of validity of regimes or the formalization of the concept of `order of magnitude', to considerations regarding scalings--and so mechanical quantities--with irrational exponents~\cite{Barenblatt2003}.
+Our \href{https://www.youtube.com/playlist?list=PLbMiQs7eX-bbNTc-7HwdWzohUs8yPw300}{online series of video lectures on explosions} documents this progression for this particular example, and starting with \href{https://youtu.be/1WP7k1VUf3Q?si=Muusfb3EDpNHB2I2}{episode 9} the series on mechanics generalizes our findings. \Maf{We are planning to summarize these investigations in upcoming publications, but we can already mention a few salient points, which may resonate with some of the questions that this review might have raised. }